HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Technical Workflow

-As shown below in figure 7, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.
+As shown below in Figure 13, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.

-{% include img.html img="attachments-sequencediagram.svg" caption="Figure 7" %}
+{% include img.html img="attachments-sequencediagram.svg" caption="Figure 13" %}

 1. Provider assembles the attachments and metadata to associate the attachments to a claim or prior authorization